ROBelgium/MSNoise/doc/releasenotes/msnoise-1.5.rst

-* ``msnoise config --sync`` will try to parse the dataless files for existing stations in the Station table an, if found, will input the coordinates.
+* ``msnoise config --sync`` will try to parse the dataless files for existing stations in the Station table and, if found, will input the coordinates.
 * ``msnoise scan_archive --path`` will only scan the ``path`` independently of its structure.
 It will only read files, not "walk" in subfolders.
 * ``msnoise populate --fromDA`` will populate the station table from the